Sylvaner/Mosquito/README.md

 # English

 ## Introduction
 Mosquito is a web media player running on client / server model.
-Once installed on a computer, your music library is available on all the computers of local network.
+Install only one time on a computer and all devices of your network will be able to play your music on web browser.

 ## Installation
 [Installation guide](https://github.com/Sylvaner/Mosquito/wiki/Installation-guide)